-Our Approach.
-Verification of global neural-network properties, such as causal fairness, is still a long way from being practical (see Section 12).
-In this paper, we propose an approach that brings us closer to this aspiration.
-Our approach certifies causal fairness of neural networks used for classification of tabular data by employing a combination of a forward and a backward static analysis.
+Our approach certifies dependency fairness of feed-forward neural networks by employing a combination of a forward and a backward static analysis.
 On a high level, the forward pass aims to reduce the overall analysis effort.
 At its core, it divides the input space of the network into independent partitions.
 The backward analysis then attempts to certify fairness of the classification within each partition (in a perfectly parallel fashion) with respect to a chosen (set of) feature(s), which may be directly or indirectly sensitive, for instance, race or ZIP code.
-In the end, our approach reports for which regions of the input space the neural network is proved fair and for which there is bias.
+In the end, our approach reports for which regions of the input space the neural network is certified to be fair and for which there is bias.
 Note that we do not necessarily need to analyze the entire input space; our technique is also able to answer specific bias queries about a fraction of the input space, e.g., are Hispanics over 45 years old discriminated against with respect to gender?